Catskin

-Catskin is an English fairy tale collected by Joseph Jacobs, in More English Fairy Tales.
-Marian Roalfe Cox, in her pioneering study of Cinderella, identified as one of the basic types, the Unnatural Father, contrasting with Cinderella itself and Cap O' Rushes.
+Catskin is an English fairy tale collected by Joseph Jacobs in More English Fairy Tales.
+Marian Roalfe Cox, in her study of Cinderella, identified as one of the basic types, the Unnatural Father, contrasting with Cinderella itself and Cap O' Rushes.

 Synopsis

 There once was a lord who had many fine estates and who wished to leave them to a son.
 When a daughter is born to him instead, he is very unhappy and will not even look at her.

 When she is fifteen, her father is willing to marry her off to the first man who offers.
 When she hates the first man who offers, she goes to a hen-wife, who advises her to demand a coat of silver cloth before the wedding.
 When her father and suitor provide that, the hen-wife advises a coat of beaten gold, and then a coat made from feathers of all the birds, and then a little coat of catskin.

 The daughter puts on the Catskin coat and runs away, disguising herself as a peasant girl.
 She finds a place as a scullion at a castle and works in the kitchens.

 When a ball is held at the castle, the daughter, called "Catskin" by the others in the kitchen, asks to be allowed to attend.
 The cook is amused at her request and throws a basin of water in her face, but Catskin bathes and dresses herself in the coat of silver cloth, and goes to the ball.
 The young lord falls in love with her, but when he asks where she came from, she only replies from the Sign of the Basin of Water.

 The young lord holds another ball, in hopes she will attend.
 The cook breaks a ladle across Catskin's back when she says she would like to go, but Catskin goes in her coat of beaten gold, and when the lord again asks where she is from, Catskin replies that she came from the Sign of the Broken Ladle.